 The form is later sent to the concerned judge who makes the appropriate decision that is then returned to the center and goes back to the detention center.

-Judge Aouidat also stated that if a defendant cannot be questioned, “the public prosecutor shall order his immediate release if his detention continues for more than 24 hours, without attending the public prosecutor.”
+Judge Oueidat also stated that if a defendant cannot be questioned, “the public prosecutor shall order his immediate release if his detention continues for more than 24 hours, without attending the public prosecutor.”

 Arresting people is currently not being advised, under these exceptional circumstances, except in extreme cases.

 Oueidat explained that judges may resort to electronic interrogation pursuant to the letter of the Minister of Justice, whenever the need arises, if necessary.